Disabled people are often excluded from the life of the church in many ways.

 Churches have a legal responsibility to ensure that their buildings are safe and accessible – but inclusion for disabled people goes far beyond installing ramps and toilets.

 Since 2012 Inclusive Church has worked in partnership with St Martin in the Fields to run an annual Disability Conference.
 These conferences have been distinctive in that they are principally for those with lived experience.
+The planning group is also almost entirely made up of people with lived experience.

 The booklet 'calling from the Edge' celebrating the first 5 conferences is available here.